Linguistics Course Catalog

 5 units

-Uses the tools learned in courses 53 and 116 (Semantics I and Semantics II), giving students the opportunity to explore important topics with heavy emphasis placed on reading primary-source literature.
+Uses the tools learned in LING 53 and LING 116 (Semantics I and Semantics II), giving students the opportunity to explore important topics with heavy emphasis placed on reading primary-source literature.
 Readings form the basis for weekly lectures and the discussion section.
-Prerequisite(s): course 116.
+Prerequisite(s): LING 116 and permission of instructor.
 Enrollment limited to 25.

 LING 120